creative-workflow/jquery.debug/README.md

   * or sets the debug mode if one of `['1', 1, 'true', true, '0', 0, 'false', false]` is given.
   * If no parameter is given it returns the actual debug mode.

 #### $.debug.config (options)
 Updates the configuration.

-#### $.debug.autodetectDebugModeAndSet
-Checks url parameter, cookie value and 'isProduction' to determine if debug mode should be enabled or not.
-Stores the result inside of a cookie.

 #### $.debug.enable
 Enables debug mode.